 - All submissions must be completed through the online portal for the CAR to accept the submissions.

 - All abstracts must have a maximum of 250 words and be text-based, in addition to one figure to be uploaded in PDF, JPEG, or PNG format.
 The only exception is for the Educational Exhibit abstracts, where authors have up to an additional 80-word section to complete on the background of their submission.
+Should your word count exceed the maximum amount, your abstract will not be considered for the 2021 CAR ASM.

 - Abstracts should be submitted in a format ready for publication.